Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 - (How) I understand you!

-Consolation is accompanied by an assurance of a successful outcome:
+Consolation is accompanied by assurance of a successful outcome:

-- I (so) sympathize with you, but, believe me (but I am so sure), that everything will end well!
+-I (so) sympathize with you, but believe me (but I’m so sure) that everything will end well!

-- Do not fall into despair (do not lose heart).
-Everything (still) will be imputed (for the better).
+– Don’t fall into despair (don’t lose heart).
+Everything will (still) change (for the better).

-– All this will change (it will cost, it will pass)!
+-All this will change (it will work out, it will pass)!
 Consolation is accompanied by advice:

-- You must not lose your composure (head, endurance) -
+– You must not lose your composure (head, restraint) -

-- You need (need) to calm down (to control yourself, pull yourself together).
+– You need (need) to calm down (control yourself, pull yourself together).

-– You should hope for the best (get it out of your head).
+– You have to hope for the best (get it out of your head).

 The listed beginnings (invitation, congratulations, condolences, consolation, expression of sympathy) do not always turn into business communication - sometimes the conversation ends with them.

-In a daily business environment (business, work situation), speech etiquette formulas are also used.
-For example, when summarizing the work; when determining the results of the sale of goods or participation in exhibitions, when organizing various events, meetings, it becomes necessary to thank someone or, conversely, to reprimand, to make a remark.
-At any job, in any organization, someone may need to give advice, make a suggestion, make a request, express consent, allow, prohibit, refuse someone.
+In everyday business settings (business, work situations), speech etiquette formulas are also used.
+For example, when summing up the work; when determining the results of selling goods or participating in exhibitions, when organizing various events, meetings, it becomes necessary to thank someone or, conversely, to reprimand or make a remark.
+At any job, in any organization, someone may have the need to give advice, make a proposal, make a request, express consent, allow, prohibit, or refuse someone.

 Expression of gratitude :

-thanks to Nikolai Petrovich Bystrov for the excellent (perfectly) organized exhibition.
+gratitude to Nikolai Petrovich Bystrov for the excellent (excellent) organized exhibition.

-– The firm (management, administration) expresses its gratitude to all employees (teaching staff) for...
+– The company (directorate, administration) expresses gratitude to all employees (teaching staff) for...

-For the provision of any service, for help, an important message, a gift, it is customary to thank with the words:
+For the provision of any service, for help, an important message, or a gift, it is customary to thank with the following words:

-Emotionality, expressiveness of the expression of gratitude is enhanced if you say:
+The emotionality and expressiveness of expressing gratitude is enhanced if you say:

-There are no words to express my (my) gratitude to you!
+– There are no words to express (my) gratitude to you!

 Note, warning:

-- The company (management, board, editorial office) is forced to send a (serious) warning (remark) ...
+– The company (directorate, board, editorial office) is forced to send a (serious) warning (remark)...

-Often people, especially those in positions of power, find it necessary to express their suggestions, advice in categorical form:
+Often people, especially those in power, consider it necessary to express their suggestions, advice in categorical form:

 - You should definitely do this...

-Advice, suggestions expressed in this form are similar to an order or order and do not always give rise to a desire to follow them, especially if the conversation takes place between colleagues of the same rank.
-An incentive to act with advice, a proposal can be expressed in a delicate, polite or neutral form:
+Advice and suggestions expressed in this form are similar to orders or instructions and do not always give rise to a desire to follow them, especially if the conversation takes place between colleagues of the same rank.
+Inducement to action by advice or suggestion can be expressed in a delicate, polite or neutral form:

-Handling request should be delicate, extremely polite, but without excessive fawning:
+Handling request should be delicate, extremely polite, but without excessive ingratiation:

 The request can be expressed with some categoricalness: